sagemath/sagewiki_to_gh-2022-10-10/sage-4.1.md

 == Miscellaneous ==

  * An optimized Sudoku solver (Rob Beezer, Tom Boothby) -- Support two algorithms for efficiently solving a Sudoku puzzle: a backtrack algorithm and the DLX algorithm.
 Generally, the DLX algorithm is very fast and very consistent.
 The backtrack algorithm is very variable in its performance, on some occasions markedly faster than DLX but usually slower by a similar factor, with the potential to be orders of magnitude slower.
-The following, we compare the performance between the Sudoku solver in Sage 4.0.2 and that in this release.
+The following code compares the performance between the Sudoku solver in Sage 4.0.2 and that in this release.
 We also compare the performance between the backtrack algorithm and the DLX algorithm.
 All timing statistics were obtained using the machine sage.math:
  {{{#!python numbers=off
 # BEFORE